YouyouCong/counterpoint/README.md

 # counterpoint

-Agda code for my poster presentation at PPL 2021.
+Agda code for my poster presentation at PPL 2021 (joint work with John Leo).

 There are two related videos on YouTube:

 - Talk at FARM 2019: https://www.youtube.com/watch?v=2VAxSvG9n0A